 When the Harvey Gamage anchors in her Cuban homeport of Cienfuegos, students aboard will be both able sailors and citizen diplomats, encouraged to participate in dialogue about the changes in Cuba.

-Traveling by sea and under sail, you’ll experience the centuries-long maritime heritage of this island nation – as Cuba prepares for millions of American visitors by working to balance marine conservation and sustainable development.
+Traveling by sea and under sail, you’ll experience the centuries-long maritime heritage of this island nation – as Cuba prepares for millions of U.S. visitors by working to balance marine conservation and sustainable development.
 Our voyage will adapt the sailing experience of a 19th century schooner to help set the course to navigate the 21st century.
 This is your chance to be the change.

 To come aboard, please explore the 2018 Cuba programs we’ve tailored for gap students, college students and life-long learners.

 September to December 2018

 For high school and gap students, our 131-foot wooden schooner sails in the fall from Maine to Cuba and returns to Maine again in the spring for semester-long programs.
 Learn sailing skills, from navigation to marine forecasting, in the most spectacular marine environment in the hemisphere.

 December 2017 to March 2018

 College students and lifelong learners can join our one- and two-week voyages to explore historic change occurring in Cuba.
 Our Intrepid Traveler programs allow participants to explore Cuba and its surrounding marine enviroments, all from the unique perspective of a traditional sailing schooner.